The Skeleton Dance: Production

-The origins for The Skeleton Dance can be traced to mid-1928, when Walt Disney was on his way to New York to arrange a distribution deal for his new Mickey Mouse cartoons and to record the soundtrack for his first sound cartoon, Steamboat Willie.
+The origins of The Skeleton Dance can be traced to mid-1928, when Walt Disney was on his way to New York to arrange a distribution deal for his new Mickey Mouse cartoons and to record the soundtrack for his first sound cartoon, Steamboat Willie.
 During a stopover in Kansas City, Disney paid a visit to his old acquaintance Carl Stalling, then an organist at the Isis Theatre, to compose scores for his first two Mickey shorts, Plane Crazy and The Gallopin' Gaucho.
 While there, Stalling proposed to Disney a series of "musical novelty" cartoons combining music and animation, which would become the genesis for the Silly Symphony series, and pitched an idea about skeletons dancing in a graveyard.
-Stalling would eventually join Disney's studio as staff composer.
+Stalling would eventually join Disney's studio as a staff composer.

 Animation on The Skeleton Dance began in January 1929, with Ub Iwerks animating the majority of the film in almost six weeks.
+Iwerks pulled inspiration for the skeletons from "pictures drawn by the English cartoonist Rowlandson".

-The soundtrack was recorded at Pat Powers' Cinephone studio in New York in February 1929, along with that of the Mickey Mouse short The Opry House.
+The soundtrack was recorded at Pat Powers' Cinephone studio in New York in the following month, along with that of the Mickey Mouse short The Opry House.
 The final negative cost $5,485.40.

 Reception

 Variety (July 17, 1929): "Title tells the story, but not the number of laughs included in this sounded cartoon short.
 The number is high.
 Peak is reached when one skeleton plays the spine of another in xylophone fashion, using a pair of thigh bones as hammers.
 Perfectly timed xylo accompaniment completes the effect.
 The skeletons hoof and frolic.
 One throws his skull at a hooting owl and knocks the latter's feathers off.
-Four bones brothers do a unison routine that's a howl.
+Four Bones brothers do a unison routine that's a howl.
 To set the finish, a rooster crows at the dawn.
 The skeletons, through for the night, dive into a nearby grave, pulling the lid down after them.
 Along comes a pair of feet, somehow left behind.
 They kick on the slab and a bony arm reaches out to pull them in.
 All takes place in a graveyard.
 Don't bring your children."

 The Film Daily (July 21, 1929): "Here is one of the most novel cartoon subjects ever shown on a screen.
-Here we have a bunch of skeletons knocking out the laughs on their own bones, and how.
-They do a xylophone number with one playing the tune on the others spine.
+Here we have a bunch of skeletons knocking out the laughs on their bones, and how.
+They do a xylophone number with one playing the tune on the other spine.
 All takes place in a graveyard, and it is a howl from start to finish, with an owl and a rooster brought in for atmosphere."

 In 1994, The Skeleton Dance was voted #18 of the 50 Greatest Cartoons of all time by members of the animation field.